-Currently, Better Cotton is produced in 23 countries and reaches 1.6 million farmers.
-The initiative trains farmers to produce cotton in ways that respect the environment, boost their incomes and strengthen the industry.
-To earn a Better Cotton license, farmers must demonstrate that they adhere to six principles:
+Better Cotton is produced in 23 countries and reaches 1.6 million farmers, with a goal to include 5 million farmers and represent 30% of global cotton production in 2020.
+The initiative trains farmers to produce cotton in ways that respect the environment, boost their incomes, and strengthen the industry.
+To earn a Better Cotton licence, farmers must demonstrate that they adhere to six principles:

 Creating a market in Brazil

-Although Better Cotton is grown in Brazil, few Brazilian suppliers and retailers buy it so most of it is currently exported.
-By working with our biggest spinners and engaging our supply chain, we accelerated uptake significantly in just over two years, allowing Better Cotton grown on our doorstep to be used locally.
-We were the first brand in Brazil to engage our supply chain on the use of Better Cotton and, in 2017, we increased the number of BCI members in our supply chain by 180%.
+Although Better Cotton is grown in Brazil, few Brazilian suppliers and retailers buy it so most of it is exported.
+By working with our biggest spinners and engaging our supply chain, we accelerated uptake signiﬁcantly in just over three years, allowing Better Cotton grown on our doorstep to be used locally.
+We were the ﬁrst brand in Brazil to engage our supply chain on the use of Better Cotton and over the last 2 years, we have increased the number of BCI members and Better Cotton Platform users to over 60 companies.

 Helping drive industry-wide change